maryannroshani/ProjectSample/README.md

 I was able to improve the existing project framework.

 ⦿ The existing framework with Nunit had code for every test case to generate HTML Extent Reporting which I belived it was repetition of code and not a good practice.
 I included the Extent reporting code in the TearDown Scenario, where it manages automatic failure messages so you only have to create your tests as you normally do.
-If an assert causes a failure, it will be caught and reported to Extent here. http://extentreports.com/docs/versions/2/net/
+If an assert causes a failure, it will be caught and reported to Extent here.
+Please click this link https://maryannroshani.github.io/TestReports/MarsReports.html for HTML Extent reproting.

 ⦿ The existing framework had Screen capture/Screenshot in both pass/fail test execution.
 It would be prefer to capture screenshot only if a test step fails as the images will consume more memory if captured on every test step.